elijahmintzer/csgo-stats-finder/README.md

-# csgo-stats-finder
+# CS:GO Stats Finder
-simple csgo stats finder with NodeJS
+A simple app that gets CS:GO user stats from steam.

 # Goal
 My goal is to make a simple website when you input someone's SteamID, it displays their CSGO Stats.